Johnesco/monkeys/README.md

 Updates:
 ----
+monkey-js/monkeys004.js:
+Removing references to Arrays and using string manipulation instead.
+Trying out splittup up some functions.

 Changing folders around, all js is now is "node" and a new folder for DOM related html + JS.
 Creating html-js/monkeys000.html